-- (1) This section applies to a driver on a road with a dividing line. - (2) If the dividing line is a broken dividing line only, or a broken dividing line to the left of a single continuous dividing line, the driver may drive to the right of the dividing line- - (a) to overtake another driver; or - (b) to perform a U-turn, unless the driver is prohibited from performing the U-turn under another provision of this regulation. - (3) If the dividing line is not 2 parallel continuous dividing lines, the driver may drive to the right of the dividing line- - (a) to enter or leave the road; or - (b) to enter a part of the road of 1 kind from a part of the road of another kind (for example, moving to or from a service road or emergency stopping lane).
+- (1) This section applies to a driver on a road with a dividing line. - (2) If the dividing line is a single broken dividing line only, a broken dividing line to the left of a single continuous dividing line or 2 parallel broken dividing lines, the driver may drive to the right of the dividing line- - (a) to overtake another driver; or - (b) to perform a U-turn, unless the driver is prohibited from performing the U-turn under another provision of this regulation. - (3) If the dividing line is a single continuous or broken dividing line, a broken dividing line to the left or right of a single continuous dividing line or 2 parallel broken dividing lines, the driver may drive to the right of the dividing line- - (a) to enter or leave the road; or

+- (b) to enter a part of the road of 1 kind from a part of the road of another kind (for example, moving to or from a service road or emergency stopping lane); or - (c) to park in angle parking on the opposite side of the road.
+Examples-

-Example 1 Driving to the right of the centre of the road permitted-overtaking on a road with a broken dividing line only
+Driving to the right of the centre of the road permitted-overtaking on a road with a broken dividing line only

-Example 2 Driving to the right of the centre of the road permitted-overtaking on a road with a broken dividing line to the left of a single continuous dividing line
+Driving to the right of the centre of the road permitted-overtaking on a road with a broken dividing line to the left of a single continuous dividing line